Table of Contents

 How is pseudogout diagnosed?

 Your doctor may draw fluid from your joint to check for the crystals that cause pseudogout.
-X-rays can show any buildup of crystals or signs of joint damage.
-Your doctor will probably want to rule out other possible causes of your symptoms, such as gout or rheumatoid arthritis.
+X-rays might also show some buildup of crystals or signs of joint damage.
+Your doctor will probably want to rule out other possible causes of your symptoms, such as gout, osteoarthritis, or rheumatoid arthritis.

-Your doctor may suggest using a nonsteroidal anti-inflammatory drug (called an NSAID), such as ibuprofen (two brand names: Advil, Motrin) or naproxen (one brand name: Aleve), to treat pain and swelling.
+Your doctor may suggest using a nonsteroidal anti-inflammatory drug (called an NSAID) to treat pain and swelling.
+These include ibuprofen (two brand names: Advil, Motrin) or naproxen (one brand name: Aleve).
 For severe attacks, your doctor may prescribe a prescription-strength NSAID such as indomethacin.
-For people who can’t take NSAIDs, a prescription medicine called colchicine may be used to reduce pain and swelling.
+If you can’t take NSAIDs, your doctor may prescribe a medicine called colchicine to reduce pain and swelling.

-People who have kidney problems or a history of stomach ulcers and people who are taking blood thinners cannot take anti-inflammatory medicines.
+If you have kidney problems or a history of stomach ulcers, you should not take anti-inflammatory medicines.
+You also should not take them if you are taking blood thinners.
 In these cases, the doctor may inject the affected joint with a shot of cortisone.
 Cortisone is a type of steroid that reduces pain and swelling.

 Your doctor may drain fluid from your joint to relieve your symptoms.
 This method is called joint aspiration.
 It is often used along with cortisone shots.

 Your doctor may recommend that you limit physical activity while you are having symptoms of a pseudogout attack.